SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 - make all inline strings short, we only have 2k of ram
 -
 - The mint can only handle signed 16-bit integers in decimal and unsigned in hexadecimal
-- when writing code you can still get plenty of accuracy with only 16-bit (2-byte) cells and using 32-bit (4-byte) intermediate results, using fixed-point and scaled-
+- to increase integer accuracy write your code by using signed 16-bit (2-byte) cells and store intermediate results using 32-bit (4-byte)
+- scale your number accordingly to prevent overflows where possible

-integer math with less complexity and more efficiency than floating point.
+- it is known that integer maths has less complexity and more efficiency than floating point for may tasks
-- if you cant succeed then use the 9511 APU at port 0x80
+- if need 32bit floating point in code use calls to a AP9511 APU chip placed at /CS port 0x80 and C,/D where D = port 80 and C = port 81
+-
 - Comments are preceded with //
 - Comment must not occur on same line as code (bug) but placed on the next line
 - In this manual we will place them on the same line for explanation purposes only.